timreichen/Bundler/README.md

 ### Plugins

 #### TypescriptPlugin
-Bundler uses TypescriptPlugin by default.
-It handles `.ts`, `.tsx`, `.js` and `.jsx` files.
+TypescriptPlugin handles `.ts`, `.tsx`, `.js` and `.jsx` files.
 This plugin handles modules relative and absolute paths with and without extensions as well as urls.

 #### JsonPlugin
-Bundler uses JsonPlugin by default.
-It handles `.json` files.
+JsonPlugin handles `.json` files.
 This plugin will convert the file into a javascript module with a default string export.

 ```json
 /* src/data.json */